Ekiizu/Ekiizu/README.md

 -  Hi, I’m @Ekiizu
--  I’m interested in Persona
+-  I’m interested in the Persona Series
--  I’m currently studying Creatiec Computing in IADT
+-  I’m currently studying Creative Computing in IADT
 -  How to reach me ...

 <!---